BenjaminTuckerInstitute/Liberty/2/7/liberty.md

 *Bordat.* — These statements are inaccurate.
 But the acts at Montceau were legitimate because the *bourgeoisie* provoked them.
 I approve what is called propagandism by acts only when there is provocation on the part of the *bourgeoisie*.

-*District Attorney* — What do you mean by those words, "provocation on the part of the *bourgeoisie*"?
+*District Attorney.* — What do you mean by those words, "provocation on the part of the *bourgeoisie*"?

 *Bordat.* — I mean such things as were done at Montceau, where they compelled workingmen to abstain from expressing their political and religious opinions.